genetiquesg/Genetique-Cats/README.md

+Current Repo is for storing of Genetique Python Program for easy management.

 # Genetique Cats [genetiquebengals.com](https://genetiquebengals.com)
 Genetique Cats is a Cattery licensed by AVS in Singapore.
 All our cat are imported from UK.